stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `unit_name` (string)
 - `edition` (string)

 There are no limitations on how your code uses these tfvars.
 You might only use them to [set resource names](#managing-resource-names).
 To avoid compatibility issues, we should use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-To avoid limits on the length of resource names, unit names should be no longer than 12 characters.
+To avoid limits on the length of resource names, unit names should be no longer than about 12 characters.
 For usability, we should avoid environment and edition names that are longer than 7 characters.

 To create a new unit, use the `tft:new` task: